princesslana/smalld/docs/index.md

 SmallD is a minimalist Java library for making [Discord](https://discord.com) bots.
 It doesn't aim to hide the Discord API from the developer, but instead to expose it for use in a convenient way.
-SmallD takes care of the just the necessities of communicating with the Discord API, leaving a large amount of flexibility in the developer's hands.
+SmallD takes care of just the necessities of communicating with the Discord API, leaving a large amount of flexibility in the developer's hands.

 Features considered in scope: